Rishi176-ai/email-phishing-detection/README.md

-# AI-Based Phishing Email Detection System
+# Email Phishing Detection System

 ## 📌 Project Overview
 The AI-Based Phishing Email Detection System is a Machine Learning project designed to identify and classify phishing emails.